-The 2021 College Football Liberty Bowl is between Texas Tech and Mississippi State this Tuesday, December 28th, at 6:45 pm EST on ESPN.
+The 2022 Liberty Bowl is between Arkansas and Kansas this Wednesday, December 28th, at 5:30 PM EST on ESPN.
 Read on to learn how to watch the game for free!

 You can see our full college bowl TV schedule for all the options on watching college football through the bowl season.
 We provide all the options for watching The Liberty Bowl below.